 About 3:30 I heard a WhatsApp message ding on my phone.
 Charlie had checked into his place in Palenque, having passed through a few blockades on the way but with no issues.
 I dragged myself up and walked into the town center, exploring a few blocks and the plaza looking for a late lunch.
 People were very friendly and smiled which felt good.

 I parked my tush in various places to people watch and relax, small children running up to me out of curiosity, their parents smiling and waving.
 I watched and listened as a large drum band played outside the cathedral.
 People do what people do, couples on benches kissing, mothers and daughters holding hands as they walked, teenagers smoking cigarettes and texting as they awkwardly tried to impress the other sex.
 Girls giggled and old men walked with canes as the daylight slowly waned.

 I sat on the edge of a fountain listening to the band and smiled at an old gentleman next to me.
 He smiled back and began a conversation in Spanish.
 Though I did not understand him, the few words I picked out seemed to be where I was from and my age.
 He had a very difficult stutter but we still communicated a while.
 He finally left with a big smile and a wave.

-I wandered about in the dark a bit before hitting the room to get my documents in order for the next day's crossing.
+I wandered about in the dark a bit before hitting the room to get my documents in order for the next day's crossing into Guatemala.